Raptyyy/rapty_ac_vr_guide/README.md

 3. Install and set up OpenXR Tools for Windows Mixed Reality from the Microsoft Store
   3.1.
 If you see a button that says "Set as active runtime" - press it.
 5. Set up OpenComposite, [instructions here](#to-install-opencomposite)
-6. In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"
+6. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and change "Rendering Mode" to "OpenVR"

 Using this method you can also look into the [OpenXR Toolkit](#openxr-toolkit)